frealis/portfolio/README.md

-This is a portfolio website at https://www.matthigg.com.
+This is a portfolio website located at https://www.matthigg.com.

 ## Boiler Plate create-react-app README below this point